Loic74650/PoolMaster/README.md

 <p>Four main metrics are measured and periodically reported over MQTT and an LCD display: water temperature and pressure, pH and ORP values.<br />
 Pumps states, tank-level states and other parameters are also periodically reported<br />
 Two PID regulation loops are running in parallel: one for PH, one for ORP<br />
+An additional simple (on/off) regulation loop is handling the water temperature (it starts/stops the house-heating system circulator which brings heat to a heat exchanger mounted on the pool water pipes)<br />
 pH is regulated by injecting Acid from a tank into the pool water (a relay starts/stops the Acid peristaltic pump)<br />
 ORP is regulated by injecting Chlorine from a tank into the pool water (a relay starts/stops the Chlorine peristaltic pump)<br />
 Defined time-slots and water temperature are used to start/stop the filtration pump for a daily given amount of time (a relay starts/stops the filtration pump)<br />